-Now that you can handle driving in quiet streets, it's time to apply those safe driving skills you're learning to complex situations such as main roads, busy traffic and difficult conditions.
+Now that you can handle driving in quiet streets, it's time to apply your safe driving skills to complex situations such as main roads, busy traffic and difficult conditions.

 This will be a challenging stage of the learner period.
 The aim is to help you become a safer driver in a variety of driving situations.